Skip to Content

 • Account info — Which Gmail account is active

-Testing your prompt
+Testing your instructions

-2. Use manual triggers — Test on specific emails
+2. Use manual triggers — Test on specific emails or events

-4. Iterate — Refine based on behavior
+4. Iterate — Refine your instructions based on what you see

 Common mistakes